MaestSi/ONTrack2/README.md

 --fastq_files                                                         Path to fastq files, use wildcards to select multiple samples
+--results_dir                                                         Path to a folder where to store results --scripts_dir                                                         scripts_dir is the directory containing all scripts --subsampling_flag                                                    subsampling_flag = true if you want to perform reads subsampling to reduce running time
+--subsampled_reads                                                    subsampled_reads is the number of subsampled reads for each sample in case subsampling_flag = true
---results_dir                                                         Path to a folder where to store results --scripts_dir                                                         scripts_dir is the directory containing all scripts --minQ                                                                min Q value for reads filtering --minLen                                                              min read length for reads filtering --maxLen                                                              max read length for reads filtering
+--minQ                                                                min Q value for reads filtering --minLen                                                              min read length for reads filtering --maxLen                                                              max read length for reads filtering